 Either you hit the jackpot with one of their favorite hobbies or you end up encouraging them to pursue a new one.
 It’s a win both ways!

 Everyone loves to snack.
 Some people particularly love to snack when they are stressed.
 Hand your employee a box of your own favorite munchies and watch their faces light up with joy.
 Great options include chocolates, crackers, chips, and nuts.

-However, for health-conscious individuals, you can throw a box of teas, a pack of organic almonds, or even a packet of dried fruit.
+However, health-conscious individuals can throw a box of teas, a pack of organic almonds, or even a packet of dried fruit.

 6. Tech gadgets